-The Group recognises income and expenditure from service fees in the profit and loss account as follows:
+The Group recognises income and expenditure from service fees in the financial statements as follows:

-- if an ongoing service is provided to the client, then fees are recognised in stages to match provision of the service.
-Such fees include: certain transaction fees with clients when services are provided on an ongoing basis; fees for financing commitments not included in the interest margin as there is little likelihood of them leading to a loan drawing; financial guarantee fees; clearing fees for financial instruments; fees relating to trust and similar activities; custody fees for securities, etc. - fees received in respect of financial guarantee commitments are considered to represent the commitment's initial market value.
-The resulting liability is subsequently amortised over the term of the commitment, under fee income; - in other cases, fees are recognised when the service is provided.
-Such fees include: distribution fees received; syndication arrangement fees; fees for advisory services, etc.
+• if an ongoing service is provided to the client, then fees are recognised in stages to match provision of the service.
+Such fees include: certain transaction fees with clients when services are provided on an ongoing basis; fees for financing commitments not included in the interest margin as there is little likelihood of them leading to a loan drawing; financial guarantee fees; clearing fees for financial instruments; fees relating to trust and similar activities; custody fees for securities, etc.